videojs/http-streaming/docs/reload-source-on-error.md

 # Using the reloadSourceOnError Plugin
-Call the plugin activate it:
+Call the plugin to activate it:

 ```js
 player.reloadSourceOnError()